At 10-15 hrs/week

-Ortal Arel has a PhD in Computer Engineering, and has been professor and researcher in the field of applied cryptography and embedded platforms.
+Ortal Arel has a PhD in Computer Engineering, and has been a professor and researcher in the field of applied cryptography.
 She has worked on design and analysis of intelligent algorithms for high-speed custom digital architectures.

 Luis was formerly a Machine Learning Engineer at Google.
 He holds a PhD in mathematics from the University of Michigan, and a Postdoctoral Fellowship at the University of Quebec at Montreal.

 Real world projects reviewed and graded by experienced reviewers

 Numbers don't lie.
 See what difference it makes in career searches.*